microsoft/PowerToys/README.md

 ### Registry Preview

- - Improved focusing issues at startup.
+ - Fixed focusing issues at startup.
  - Improved the data visualization to show data in a similar way to the Windows Registry Editor.
 Thanks [@dillydylann](https://github.com/dillydylann)!

 ### Runner